josematute/sql-langgraph-agent/README.md

 ## 💡 Example Questions

 Once the agent is running, you can ask questions about your database schema and data.
-The example questions below apply to the **default local Docker Compose PostgreSQL database** (with customers, products, orders, and order_items tables).
+The example questions below apply to the **default local Docker Compose database** (PostgreSQL with customers, products, orders, and order_items tables), but the agent works with any SQL database.

 **Schema Exploration:**